 Reasons your teen should get a credit card

-- They can get used to being responsible with money: According to GoHenry’s 2022 Youth Economy Report, over 70% of US and UK teens believe that earning their own money is important.
-So, giving a teen their own credit card to manage can be an empowering experience that helps them understand the value of money and how to budget.
+They can get used to being responsible with money: According to GoHenry’s 2022 Youth Economy Report, over 78% of US teens believe that earning their own money is important.
+So, giving a teen their own credit card to manage can be an empowering experience that helps teach them the value of money and how to budget.

-- They don’t have to ask for cash: This can be really handy if they want to buy something online or in a store.
+They don’t have to ask for cash: This can be really useful if they want to buy something online or in a store.
 They can just use their card and not have to worry about having the correct amount of cash on them.

-- You can have visibility of what your child is spending money on: If you are the primary cardholder, you can see what your child is spending money on and help them to understand why it might be better to save up for something rather than buying it on credit.
+You can have visibility of what your teen is spending money on: If you are the primary cardholder, you can see what your teen is spending money on and help them to understand why it might be better to save up for something rather than buying it on credit.

 For any parent supporting a teenager with their own credit card, the road can be as daunting as when teaching them to drive.
 Here are some of the disadvantages parents may have to deal with along the line: